MetisProtocol/metis-sequencer-resources/README.md

 * `desc` A brief description of yourself or your organization, may be max 200 characters
 * `address` Your whitelist address for sequencer lock-up.
 Must be 42-character long hexadecimal strings that start with '0x'.
 * `seq_addr` The Sequencer address provided by the server after you run the Sequencer.
 Must be 42-character long hexadecimal strings that start with '0x'.
 * `pubkey` The public key provided by the server after you run the Sequencer.
 Must be 64 bytes (128 hexadecimal characters) long.
-Please delete the '04' character in its original format
+Please delete the '04' character in its original format.
 * `url` A link to your website or x.com profile.
+Must be prefixed with https://
+* `lst_name` The name of the LST associated with the Sequencer.
+Optional, with a maximum of 24 characters.
+* `lst_url` A link to your website or x.com profile.
 Must be prefixed with https://

 ### PNG/SVG Image Requirements
 * Use the same width and height for the aspect ratio of 1